MSvantemann/MetteSvantemannLyngby/index.md

-Welcome to my page.
-On this site you can find the extra information that you may need to, when considering my application.
+### Welcome to my page.
+On this site you can find the extra information that you may need, when considering my application.

 Please scroll down to find:

 1. My curriculum vitae
 2. Recommendations
-3. Former projects including:
+3. Former projects
-  3.1: Master thesis
-  3.2: pik
+4. Fieldwork experience

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.